ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks cluster pull-secret apply`
 {: #cs_cluster_pull_secret_apply}

 Make an {{site.data.keyword.cloud_notm}} IAM service ID for the cluster, create a policy for the service ID that assigns the **Reader** service access role in {{site.data.keyword.registrylong_notm}}, and then create an API key for the service ID.
-The API key is then stored in a Kubernetes `imagePullSecret` so that you can pull images from your {{site.data.keyword.registryshort_notm}} namespaces for containers that are in the `default` Kubernetes namespace.
+The API key is then stored in a Kubernetes `imagePullSecret` so that you can pull images from your {{site.data.keyword.registrylong_notm}} namespaces for containers that are in the `default` Kubernetes namespace.
 This process happens automatically when you create a cluster.
 If you got an error during the cluster creation process or have an existing cluster, you can use this command to apply the process again.
 {: shortdesc}

 This API key method replaces the previous method of authorizing a cluster to access {{site.data.keyword.registrylong_notm}} by automatically creating a [token](/docs/Registry?topic=registry-registry_access#registry_tokens) and storing the token in an image pull secret.
 Now, by using IAM API keys to access {{site.data.keyword.registrylong_notm}}, you can customize IAM policies for the service ID to restrict access to your namespaces or specific images.
 For example, you can change the service ID policies in the cluster's image pull secret to pull images from only a certain registry region or namespace.
 Before you can customize IAM policies, you must [enable {{site.data.keyword.cloud_notm}} IAM policies for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=registry-user#existing_users).